Best Camera for Hiking

 How can I protect my camera while traveling?

-To protect your camera while traveling – especially if you’re outdoors hiking – invest in a good camera bag or backpack that’s sturdy and weatherproof.
+To protect your camera while travelling – especially if you’re outdoors hiking – invest in a good camera bag or backpack that’s sturdy and weatherproof.
 Carry a rain shield for shooting in inclement weather, and always be careful of dust while changing lenses outdoors.